 It's clear from Jesus' ministry that we are called to be compassionately aware of the needs of others.
 Today as a parish we can become aware of physical or attitudinal barriers that may be preventing some of our members from sharing their gifts and we can make plans to address these issues.
-Our celebration of TEAM W Month should remind us that we are the Body of Christ and every member has a contribution to make.
+Our celebration of Inclusion Awareness Day should remind us that we are the Body of Christ and every member has a contribution to make.

-2018 and 2015 TEAM W Award winning St. James Catholic Church, Arlington Heights, IL, was recognized for reaching out to welcome parishioners of all abilities with a newly renovated accessible church and with their Open Doors ministry for children of all abilities and their families.
+2015 Open Hearts Award winning St. James Catholic Church, Arlington Heights, IL, reaches out to welcome and include families of children with special needs with their Open Doors ministry.